 The National Apprenticeship Service has information about Apprenticeships for potential apprentices, employers and parents.
 They also have information on a whole range of apprenticeships on offer in the biosciences.
 Animal Care, Environmental Conservation, Horticulture and Veterinary Nursing are just a few of the biology related apprenticeships that you could undertake.

-Apprenticeships can be found searching the internet for areas which interest you.
+Apprenticeships can be found by searching the internet for areas which interest you.
 A few examples of useful websites for finding Apprenticeships in the Biosciences can be found below:

 - Target Careers - Science Apprenticeships